gkjohnson/three-mesh-bvh/README.md

 This is the slowest construction option.

+## Shapecast Intersection Constants

+### NOT_INTERSECTED

+Indicates the shape did not intersect the given bounding box.

+### INTERSECTED

+Indicates the shape did intersect the given bounding box.

+### CONTAINED

+Indicate the shape entirely contains the given bounding box.

 ## MeshBVH

 The MeshBVH generation process modifies the geometry's index bufferAttribute in place to save memory.
 The BVH construction will use the geometry's boundingBox if it exists or set it if it does not.
 The BVH will no longer work correctly if the index buffer is modified.